linsomniac/uplaybook/README.md

 This is targeted for use with Items() loops, for easily populating or modifying many filesystem objects in compact declarations.

-:param path: Name of destination filesystem object. (templateable).
+:param dst: Name of destination filesystem object. (templateable).
 :param src: Name of template to use as source (optional, templateable).
-        Defaults to the basename of `path` + ".j2".
+        Defaults to the basename of `dst` + ".j2".
 :param mode: Permissions of file (optional, templatable string or int).
-:param owner: Ownership to set on `path`. (optional, templatable).
+:param owner: Ownership to set on `dst`. (optional, templatable).
-:param group: Group to set on `path`. (optional, templatable).
+:param group: Group to set on `dst`. (optional, templatable).
-:param action: Type of `path` to build, can be: "directory", "template", "exists",
+:param action: Type of `dst` to build, can be: "directory", "template", "exists",
         "copy", "absent", "link", "symlink". (optional, templatable, default="template")
 :param notify:  Handler to notify of changes.
         (optional, Callable)